 Born in 1962 in New York, where he lives and works, Alexis Rockman has depicted a darkly surreal vision of the collision between civilization and nature – often apocalyptic scenarios on a monumental scale – for over three decades.
 Notable solo museum exhibitions include “Alexis Rockman: Manifest Destiny” at the Brooklyn Museum (2004), which traveled to several institutions including the Wexner Center for the Arts (2004) and the Rhode Island School of Design (2005).
 In 2010, the Smithsonian American Art Museum organized “Alexis Rockman: A Fable for Tomorrow,” a major touring survey of his paintings and works on paper.
 Concurrent with Rockman’s 2013 exhibition at Sperone Westwater, the Drawing Center mounted “Drawings from Life of Pi,” featuring the artist’s collaboration with Ang Lee on the award-winning film “Life of Pi.”
-Currently, a series of 76 New Mexico Field Drawings is included in “Future Shock” at SITE Santa Fe.
-Opening in January 2018, “Alexis Rockman: The Great Lakes Cycle,” a major touring exhibition of large-scale paintings and watercolors, as well as field drawings, of the Great Lakes will be on view at the Grand Rapids Art Museum and will travel to institutions in the Great Lakes region, including the Chicago Cultural Center, the Museum of Contemporary Art, Cleveland, Haggerty Museum of Art at Marquette University, Weisman Art Museum and the Flint Institute of Arts.
+His series of 76 New Mexico Field Drawings was included in “Future Shock” at SITE Santa Fe (2017-18).
+“Alexis Rockman: The Great Lakes Cycle,” a major touring exhibition of large-scale paintings and watercolors, as well as field drawings, of the Great Lakes opened at the Grand Rapids Art Museum (2018) and traveled to the Chicago Cultural Center (2018) and the Museum of Contemporary Art Cleveland (2018-19).
+It is on view at Haggerty Museum of Art at Marquette University until May 2019 and will travel to Weisman Art Museum and the Flint Institute of Arts.
 Rockman’s work is represented in many museum collections, including the Baltimore Museum of Art; Brooklyn Museum; Grand Rapids Art Museum; Los Angeles County Museum of Art; Museum of Fine Arts, Boston; New Orleans Museum of Art; San Francisco Museum of Modern Art; Smithsonian American Art Museum; Solomon R. Guggenheim Museum; and Whitney Museum of American Art.